mosche/finatra-composition-proxy/README.markdown

 When building the execution plan, two rather simple optimizations are taken into account:

-1. Whenever nested relations in the tree are using the same key function as their parent relation, such relations are moved upwards in the graph to increase parallelism during execution.
+1. Whenever nested relations in the tree are using the same Id extractor  as their parent relation, such relations are moved upwards in the graph to increase parallelism during execution.
-   Therefore relations must be invariant on the key.
-That will say applying the key function on the relation result(s) will produce the same key again.
+   Therefore relations must be invariant on the id.
+That will say applying the Id extractor on the relation result(s) will produce the same Id again.
    If this is not the case for a particular relation it must be marked with the execution hint *NonBijective*.

 2. Once subtrees are sorted according to their depth, execution can later be split into two phases:
-   From the flattest to the deepest subtree all available keys are collected first.
+   From the flattest to the deepest subtree all available Ids are collected first.
-   Afterwards, depth first from the deepest to the flattest subtree (again respecting the two phases for following subtrees), a batch source executor will load the data for all collected keys.
+   Afterwards, depth first from the deepest to the flattest subtree (again respecting the two phases for following subtrees), a batch source executor will load the data for all collected Ids.
    As relations trees tend to be highly unbalanced this simple execution strategy works really well.